 Please be aware that building restrictions are in place.
 Upon entrance to any County building, employees and the public are encouraged to wear cloth facial protection, and everyone is required to have a health screening, including temperature check, before entering.
 Those with a fever or who have other COVID-19 symptoms will not be permitted to enter the building.

 This website will be updated daily, when necessary, to reflect any changes in facility or department services.
 The public is encouraged to continue accessing County Government services by phone, email and online when available.
 Thank you.We hope that you will remain healthy and safe, and we thank you for your cooperation and understanding.

-Environmental health practitioners regulate food preparation environments, day care centers, lodging facilities, and body art studios; review and investigate consumer complaints; institute corrective actions for recognized public hazards in the marketplace; and consult with regulated industries - in collaboration with local, state and federal agencies - to ensure safe practices.
+To ensure safe practices for consumers, environmental health practitioners regulate day care centers, lodging facilities, fitness and body art studios, tanning centers, and aquatic facilities; review and investigate consumer complaints; and institute corrective actions for recognized public hazards in the marketplace.

 Please click on the links below to learn more about the services provided through the Consumer Protection Program.
 If you need additional information or have specific questions/concerns, please call us at 636-949-1800.